QwenLM/Qwen2.5/docs/source/framework/qwen_agent.rst

        #     # When using the Dash Scope API, pass the parameter of whether to enable thinking mode in this way
        #     'enable_thinking': False,
        #
-       #     # When using vLLM API, pass the parameter of whether to enable thinking mode in this way
+       #     # When using OpenAI API, pass the parameter of whether to enable thinking mode in this way
-       #     # 'chat_template_kwargs': {
+       #     # 'extra_body': {
        #     #     'enable_thinking': False
        #     # }
        # },